ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

      tasks:
        taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/plot.yaml"]|include }}'

-Users may also wish to adjust the start, end, and increment value for the plotting task.
+Users may also wish to adjust the start, end, and increment value for the plotting task in the ``config.yaml`` file.
 For example:

 .. code-block:: console